EthanOConnor/streamvis/README.md

 - `--community-base URL`: optional base URL for shared “community” priors.
 If set, `streamvis` fetches `{URL}/summary.json` at most once per day to seed cold starts with observed cadence/latency for each station.
 - `--community-publish`: when used with `--community-base`, publish per‑update latency samples to `{URL}/sample` (native + browser when enabled).
 - `--user-lat` / `--user-lon`: optional manual location for the Nearby gauges section in native TUI mode.
-- Nearby mode (`n` in TUI): when enabled and a location is available, `streamvis` queries the USGS Site Service for active IV stream gauges near you, adds the three closest to the session/state if they aren’t already tracked, and shows them in a small “Closest stations” panel.
+- Nearby mode (`n` in TUI): when enabled and a location is available, `streamvis` queries the USGS Site Service for active IV stream gauges near you, adds the three closest to the session if they aren’t already tracked, and groups the “nearby” gauges at the bottom of the main table under a divider.
+When you toggle Nearby off, any gauges that were newly added by Nearby are evicted (no longer tracked/polled).
 - `--ui-tick-sec` (default 0.15): UI refresh tick in TUI mode; raise this on slow devices/browsers to reduce CPU.
 - `--no-update-alert`: in TUI mode, disable the bell/flash alert when new data is fetched.